AstusRush/AMaDiA/External_Libraries/python_control_master/README.rst

 use a module called slycot, that is a Python wrapper around some FORTRAN routines.
 Many parts of python-control will work without slycot, but some functionality is limited or absent, and installation of slycot is recommended (see below).
-Note that in order to install slycot, you will need a FORTRAN compiler on your machine.
 The Slycot wrapper can be found at:

 https://github.com/python-control/Slycot